 15. Retain a Professional Leadership Appearance

 Do not break the bank trying to impress.
 Dress pants (or skirt) and a matching sports coat or blazer are all very fitting for an administrative position.
 Keep colors and/or prints tasteful.
-In addition to your clothing, make certain that you keep up with personal grooming – showered, combed and/or styled hair, fresh breath, neat nails, etc.
+Besides your clothing, make certain that you keep up with personal grooming – showered, combed, and/or styled hair, fresh breath, neat nails, etc.

 Wrapping up Educational Leadership Skills for New School Administrators

-There are many other qualities to learn and develop if you wish to enter a role in education administration.
-I will write another blog post on them in the further.
+There are many other qualities to learn and develop if you wish to enter education administration.
+I will write another blog post on them in the future.

-Backing up the leadership skills you possess by sharing success stories and examples are the key to writing a curriculum vitae (CV) or resume to land school leadership job interviews.
+Backing up the leadership skills you possess by sharing success stories and examples is key to writing a curriculum vitae (CV) or resume to land school leadership job interviews.